mlongo4290/netbox-ipv4-tools/README.md

 ## netbox-ipv4-tools

 Work with ipv4 in NetBox.
-This tools uses [ipaddr.js](https://github.com/whitequark/ipaddr.js/) behind the scenes
+This project includes code from [netmask](https://github.com/rs/node-netmask) (rewritten in Vanilla Javascript), which is licensed under the MIT license: [original license](https://github.com/rs/node-netmask/blob/master/LICENSE.md)

 This plugin offers a place to retrieve
  - A table with the CIDR to netmask conversion, inluding the wildcard bits and the total hosts available per CIDR